 - The school's own PE Assessment Sheets are to be completed for each pupil in terms 2, 4 and 6.
 These are based on Teacher Assessment of skills and knowledge associated with each topic.
-They will be completed either by the class teacher or the Specialist Teacher who has taught the class. - Each class has significant observations sheets that are to be completed where necessary.
+They will be completed either by the class teacher or the Specialist Teacher who has taught the class. - Significant observations are recorded on CPOMS where necessary.
 Teachers are encouraged to develop questioning strategies and forums to aid in the assessment of social and emotional development.
-Based on significant observations, the school-based behaviour log, lost golden time minutes and P4C discussions, teachers will be aware of children within their class require additional support.
+Concerns surrounding the emotional wellbeing of individual students are recorded on the vulnerable children tracker.
+Based on CPOMS, the vulnerable children tracker and P4C discussions, teachers will be aware of children within their class require additional support.
 Support may be sought from the school Emotional Health and Well-being Lead and SENCo (Frances Garland) or the ELSA trained assistants (Nicola Ivey and Callum Young).